 Let’s go back to the short morning trip example mentioned earlier.
 The reason for which the engine hadn’t got hot enough is that there wasn’t enough time spent burning fuel.
 On the other hand, on longer rides, the engine has plenty of time to get heated, because there is a certain amount of fuel burned.

 With remote control, that amount is burned before you get to the car.
 In conclusion, you might need to refuel more often than you’re used to.

 Because there’s more fuel burning than usual, the amounts of emissions and pollution increase as well.
 On the other hand, if you’re the proud owner of an electric car, the battery will run out faster than it usually would.

 If you make a habit out of preheating or cooling your car every time you go for a drive, you will observe signs of wear and tear on your engine over time.
-The fuel doesn’t burn completely unless while driving, so the residues might cause you trouble.
+The fuel doesn’t burn completely unless you are driving, which can lead to engine trouble or additional repairs.